What is bed wetting?

-Causes of bed wetting can differ depending on how long you have suffered with it.
-However, in some cases you may just produce larger amounts of urine during the night.
+Causes of bed wetting can differ depending on how long you have suffered from it.
+However, in some cases, you may just produce larger amounts of urine during the night.
 It could be related to any of the following:

 - You don’t have the necessary muscle and nerve control – The necessary nerve and muscle control for your bladder to work correctly may not have developed, meaning that your bladder muscle contracts and empties when it’s only half full of urine.

 - You produce a lot of urine at night – The mechanisms that reduce urine production at night have not developed.

 - Sleep apnoea can cause bed wetting – Since breathing during sleep can be difficult for those with sleep apnoea, the brain works harder to take in oxygen than it does to control other bodily functions, like bladder control.
 Find out more about sleep apnoea here.

 - Urine infection – If you have a urine infection this will irritate your bladder, making you need the toilet more frequently.

 - Diabetes – This is a condition which means your blood sugar is too high.
 Your kidneys produce lots of sugary urine to lower the sugar.
 You will pass more urine and if you have weak bladder control, you could suffer from bed wetting.